Facts-and-Files/minio/README.md

 ## Development

-Rename .env.testing to .env amek your changes and start the container:
+Rename .env.testing to .env, make your changes and start the container:

 	$ docker compose up -d